 Each year since its dedication of the Grotto, the School gathers at the Grotto to begin a candlelit procession to the Church of St. Gregory the Great on upper campus.
 It was first explained that the Blessed Virgin Mary is the most appropriate place from which to begin a procession symbolizing the journey of faith, since it was precisely through her embrace in obedient faith of the word of God spoken to her by the angel that Jesus, the very object of our faith, came into the world.

-The faculty and the entire student body, arranged according to their residential houses, process—lit candles in hand— from the Grotto to the lower road, then to the south and east of St. Martin's House, along the south side of St. Bede's and the Science Building, and then along the west side of the "Holy Lawn," which they circumambulate in two circuits.
+The faculty and the entire student body, arranged according to their residential houses, process—lit candles in hand— from the Grotto to the lower road, then to the south and east of St. Martin's House and then along the west side of the "Holy Lawn," which they circumambulate in two circuits.
 Finally, everyone ascends the main stairway into the Church.
 Meanwhile, on the raised platform immediately in front of the Church, student instrumentalists and singers provide music and lead the community in prayer.

 Portsmouth Abbey’s friendship with the Manquehue Apostolic Movement from Santiago, Chile, is focused on inspiring the Abbey community to a renewed and deeper spirituality.
 This Chilean community of faith has a longstanding relationship, and now a formal association, with the English Benedictine Congregation.
 Manquehue’s founder, José Manuel Eguiguren Guzman, developed his own personal spirituality, assisted in study and prayer by a Benedictine monk in Santiago.
 He has structured the community life of the movement in light of the Rule of Saint Benedict.
 Inspired by visits to several English monasteries, he later sent representatives to the schools at Ampleforth and Downside Abbeys and other monastic houses and schools in England and the United States.
 For the past several years, Portsmouth Abbey has been cultivating its relationship with the Movement through ongoing visits to Chile by Headmaster Dan McDonough and Director of Spiritual Life, Blake Billings ’77, joined in 2012 by Director of Christian Community Service Therese Thomas and Tim Seeley ’77, director of summer programs.
 Dr. Billings remarks that, “The visits really helped us to explore more closely the practices and spirituality of the Manquehue schools and communities, to see how they might be integrated into life here at the school.”
 Several visits by the Manquehue delegation has helped to further these efforts.